dlaguerta/zines-api/README.md

 The Mongo database is seeded with zine metadata from the [Flywheel Zine Library](www.flywheelarts.org) and the [Queer Zine Archive Project](wwww.qzap.org).
 To learn more about their collections and efforts to catalog zines, please visit their respective websites.

+The API is currently deployed on Elastic Beanstalk.

 ## API Definition
 Every endpoint serves `json` data.